LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  140  |  151  |  167  |  28  |  142  |  1206  |  9  |  -1055  |  cds  |
   |  ENSMUST00000000001.4  |  142  |  154  |  170  |  29  |  142  |  1206  |  12  |  -1052  |  cds  |

-  The updated dataset can be also used as input to `psite_per_cds` for generating a list of data frames containing, for each transcript, the number of ribosome protected fragments with in-frame P-site mapping on the CDS.
-This data frame can be used to estimate transcript-specific translation levels and perform differential analysis comparing multiple conditions.
+  The updated dataset can be also used as input to `psite_per_cds` for generating a list of data tables containing, for each transcript, the number of ribosome protected fragments with in-frame P-site mapping on the CDS.
+This data table can be used to estimate transcript-specific translation levels and perform differential analysis comparing multiple conditions.

 	psite_cds_list <- psite_per_cds(reads_psite_list, mm81cdna)

-  The result is a data frame as the following one
+  The result is a data table as the following one

   |  transcript  |  l_region  |  psite_count  |
   |:------:|:------:|:------:|